toolsforexperiments/tfe-manual/docs/source/plottr/data.rst

 >>> data_dict.has_meta('metadata')
 False

-This also work for meta data in data fields by passing the data field as the last argument
+This also work for meta data in data fields by passing the data field as the last argument:

 >>> data_dict.delete_meta('extra_metadata', 'x')
 >>> data_dict['x']
 {'unit': 'm', 'axes': [], 'label': '', 'values': array([0, 1, 2])}

-We can delete all the meta data present in the ``DataDict`` with the :meth:`clear_meta <plottr.data.datadict.DataDictBase.clear_meta>` method:
+We can delete all the meta data present in the DataDict with the :meth:`clear_meta <plottr.data.datadict.DataDictBase.clear_meta>` method:

 >>> data_dict.add_meta('metadata', 'important meta data')
 >>> data_dict.add_meta('extra_metadata', 'important meta data', 'x')